JohannesMoersch/Functional/doc/collections.md

 // [2] = ITEM3
 ```

 The `Do` extension method returns the original collection.
+This method is useful when you want to perform additional processing on the collection after applying side effects.

 ``` csharp
 // returns { 1, 2, 3 }